 YouTube uses various information to create your ranking:

 - Audience retention

 - Likes and dislikes

-Not every one of these is up to you (like comments and subscribers, for instance), but work on the ones you can control so you know you’ve done everything in your power to help your video rank.
+Not every one of these is entirely in your control (like comments and subscribers, for instance), but work on the ones you can control so you know you’ve done everything in your power to help your video rank.